 Medication related osteonecrosis of the jaw has been defined by consensus of the American Association of Oral and Maxillofacial Surgeons.
 Patients may be considered to have MRONJ if all of the three following characteristics are present:

-- current or previous treatment with antiresorptive or antiangiogenic agents
+- current or previous treatment with a bone modifying agent (BMA) or an angiogenic inhibitor

 - the persistence of exposed bone in the oral cavity for more than 8 weeks

-- no history of radiation therapy or obvious metastatic disease to the jaws.r
+- no history of radiation therapy or obvious metastatic disease to the jaws.rr

 Medication related osteonecrosis of the jaw (MRONJ) was first reported in 2002 and has become an increasingly recognised problem in patients receiving bisphosphonates and denosumab for bony malignancies.r Bone destruction is associated with osteoporosis, lytic bone disease and skeletal fractures, frequently affecting the vertebrae, calvarium (vault of the skull), sternum, ribs, proximal humeri and femurs.